apache/samza/docs/learn/tutorials/versioned/hello-samza-fluent.md

 Pretty neat, right?
 Now, check out the YARN UI again ([http://localhost:8088](http://localhost:8088)).
 This time around, you'll see your Samza job is running!

+### View the Execution Plan
-Finally, each StreamApplication goes through an execution planner and you can visualize the execution plan after starting the job by opening the following file in a browser
+Each application goes through an execution planner and you can visualize the execution plan after starting the job by opening the following file in a browser
-`deploy/samza/bin/plan.html`
+{% highlight bash %}
+deploy/samza/bin/plan.html
+{% endhighlight %}

 This plan will make more sense after the [code walkthrough](hello-samza-fluent-code.html).
 For now, just take note that this visualization is available and it is useful for visibility into the structure of the application.
-For this tutorial, the plan should look something like this;
+For this tutorial, the plan should look something like this:

 <img src="/img/{{site.version}}/learn/tutorials/hello-samza-fluent/wikipedia-execution-plan.png" alt="Execution plan" style="max-width: 100%; height: auto;" onclick="window.open(this.src)"/>

 ### Shutdown

-To shutdown the app, use the same script with an extra `--operation=kill` argument
+To shutdown the app, use the same _run-app.sh_ script with an extra _--operation=kill_ argument
 {% highlight bash %}
 deploy/samza/bin/run-app.sh --config-factory=org.apache.samza.config.factories.PropertiesConfigFactory --config-path=file://$PWD/deploy/samza/config/wikipedia-application.properties --operation=kill
 {% endhighlight %}